Search for a doctor or hospital in your network.

 Find out more from the Centers for Disease Control and Prevention. ![]()

-Many choices for better overall health are also good for your lungs.
-Follow these tips to protect your lungs.
+Besides not smoking or vaping, many choices for better overall health are also good for your lung health:

 Talk to your doctor if you have concerns about your lung health.